Lunar Orbiter program: Spacecraft and subsystems

 Power of 375 W was provided by the four solar arrays containing 10,856 n/p solar cells which would directly run the spacecraft and also charge the 12 A·h nickel-cadmium battery.
 The batteries were used during the brief periods of occultation when no solar power was available.
 Propulsion for major maneuvers was provided by the gimballed velocity control engine, a hypergolic 100 lbf thrust Marquardt Corp. rocket motor.
 Three axis stabilization and attitude control were provided by four 1 lbf nitrogen gas jets.
-Navigational knowledge was provided by five sun sensors, the Canopus star sensor, and the inertial navigation system.
-Communications were via a 10 W transmitter and the directional one meter diameter high-gain antenna for transmission of photographs, and a 0.5 W transmitter and omnidirectional low-gain antenna for other communications.
+Navigational knowledge was provided by five Sun sensors, the Canopus star sensor, and the inertial navigation system.
+Communications were via a 10 W transmitter and the directional one-meter diameter high-gain antenna for transmission of photographs, and a 0.5 W transmitter and omnidirectional low-gain antenna for other communications.
 Both transmitters operated in the S band at about 2295 MHz.
 Thermal control was maintained by a multilayer aluminized Mylar and Dacron thermal blanket which enshrouded the main bus, special paint, insulation, and small heaters.

-The camera used two lenses to simultaneously expose a wide-angle and a high-resolution image on the same film.
-The wide-angle, medium resolution mode used an 80 mm F 2.8 Xenotar lens manufactured by Schneider Kreuznach of West Germany.
-The high-resolution mode used a 610 mm F 5.6 Panoramic lens manufactured by the Pacific Optical Company.

-The photographic film was developed in-orbit with a semidry process, and then it was scanned by a photomultiplier for transmission to Earth.
-This system was adapted under permission of the NRO from the SAMOS E-1 reconnaissance camera, built by Kodak for a short-lived USAF near-realtime satellite imaging project.